As it’s that dreadful time of year again, I have dusted off this letter to Father Christmas. Bah humbug!

 The same goes for mulled wine.
 11 months of the year and we’re content to drink our plonk chilled or at room temperature.
 December arrives and suddenly, we’re boiling it up and sticking cloves and cinnamon sticks in it.
 And you know what?
 It’s bloody disgusting.
 It’s like drinking hot Pot Pourri.

 And then there’s the Christmas turkey.
 Why in God’s name do hundreds of millions of people eat this pug-ugly and completely tasteless bird on the same day each year?
 Why, for instance, don’t we eat penguins?
 There are millions and millions of them.
 David Attenborough said so.
-At least they would be in keeping with the snowy Christmas theme.
+And why do we have to eat sprouts?
+Nobody likes sprouts.
+In January, there are land fill sites all over the country overflowing with left-over bloody sprouts.

 Personally, I’d rather have a curry.
 I hate Christmas dinner.